mpasovic/majapasovic.org/_posts/2016-08-29--baked-new-world-how-determined-are-we-to-survive-the-climate-crisis.md

 ![Hamilton_ON.jpg]({{site.baseurl}}/img/Hamilton_ON.jpg)
      *Steel mills just outside Hamilton, Canada*

-If there is a serious difference of opinions among actual scientists and state leaders, how are we supposed to take a step further?
+If there is a serious difference of opinions among actual scientists and state leaders, how are we supposed to take a step further, on a larger scale?
+It would be superfluous to list all the steps that corporations and oil lobbysts (oftentimes backed up by state governments) have undertaken for a systemic destruction of the environment.